Neighborhoods & University Theme House FAQs

 - Why neighborhoods?
 Neighborhoods are distinctly Stanford in that they imply an informality and are about relationships.
 They keep friends together while offering a variety of housing choices, including the option to move from dorms to more independent living in the junior and senior years.
 At the same time, we know some students will be interested in living in University Theme Houses (co-ops, ethnic theme, fraternity and sorority, and special interest houses) for a year or more, and others may want to switch neighborhoods entirely.
 All these things are possible in our vision for the undergraduate residential community.

 - How will the process of naming the neighborhoods work?
 Will students have input?
-The S-T-A-N-F-O-R-D names of neighborhoods have been a temporary placeholder while we got feedback from students, alumni and university stakeholders on what the long-term names of our neighborhoods should be.
-We are thrilled to share that each neighborhood will be named after a tree species, in honor of the Stanford mascot and the long standing tradition of naming buildings after the beautiful trees that cover our campus.
-In winter quarter 2022, community councils will take a leadership role in engaging neighborhood students in recommending options for tree names and other identity elements that will represent their neighborhood for generations to come.
+The S-T-A-N-F-O-R-D names of neighborhoods were a temporary placeholder while we got feedback from students, alumni and university stakeholders on what the long-term names of our neighborhoods should be.
+We are thrilled to share that each neighborhood has been named after a tree species, in honor of the Stanford mascot and the long standing tradition of naming buildings after the beautiful trees that cover our campus.
+In winter quarter 2022, neighborhood councils engaged neighborhood students in recommending options for tree names and other identity elements that will represent their neighborhood for generations to come.

 - You say “neighborhoods,” but the houses are not contiguous.
 How do they work as neighborhoods?
 Stanford’s undergraduate neighborhoods are not only about physical proximity; as important, they are about being able to easily stay with the same group of friends and acquaintances throughout your time at Stanford.
 Some people have called this “community continuity.”
 While some parts of your neighborhood are next door, and a few might be a jaunt across campus, they are all filled with students and staff that you know.
 Each neighborhood includes: